Dwapara Yuga Blog

 I found the book to be very enjoyable and recommend reading it for folks with an open mind.
 There's a second book also, although I found the first to be more impactful.

-It has been years since I last came across any new perspectives around Kriya Yoga and Yoganandaji that were not simply re-workings of older materials.
+any new perspectives around Kriya Yoga and Yoganandaji that were not simply re-workings of older materials.

 It was great to find those stories and more around the diversity of teachers that Yoganandaji collaborated with and encouraged in his lifetime.